 With the help of Market Explorer, we can see that within the aerospace market, SpaceX has seen a 50% traffic growth YoY:

-SpaceX also comes second in terms of traffic (market) share, giving way only to NASA.
-Being a relatively new industry player — compared to NASA or Boeing, which comes in third — things are looking bright for SpaceX.
+Interestingly, though their spike in traffic had a large impact on the market as a whole, SpaceX comes in seventh in terms of traffic (market) share.
+Being a relatively new industry player — compared to NASA or Boeing, which comes in third — this may not be surprising.
+Based on their influence on the market however, it seems things are looking bright for SpaceX's future.

 Running Tesla, SolarCity and OpenAI through the tool to get a similar analysis, we discovered that: